AlephCubed/immediate_stats/README.md

 This makes it easy to implement temporary buffs/debuffs, and effects that change over time.
-Using a derive macro, stat resets are propagated to any stat fields, making it easy to compose stats into more complex or specific objects.
+Using a derive macro, stat resets are propagated to any stat fields, making it easy to compose stats into more complex objects.

 ```rust
 #[derive(StatContainer)]